zacharyedwardbull/pycycling/README.md

 ## Disclaimer
 __I take no responsibility if the use of this package breaks your turbo trainer or stationary bike.
-Use at your own risk!
+Use at your own risk!__

+I have tested it with (tested protocols in brackets):
+- a Tacx NEO 2T trainer (ANT+ FE-C over BLE, CPS, CSCS)
+- an Elite Sterzo Smart steering plate (STERZO)
-It has only been tested with a Tacx NEO 2T trainer, and Garmin Vector 3 power meter pedals.__
+- a pair of Garmin Vector 3 power meter pedals (CPS)

+Please let me know if you have used it with another device, and I will add it to the list.

 ## Supported protocols